Policy on Student Clubs and Organizations: Definitions and Recognition

 - No student organization or club may open a banking account with an external agency.
 All finance and accounting processes must be handled through the University.

 Recognition is defined as the process whereby a student club or organization acquires eligibility to receive University support and services.

 The following are criteria for recognition of a student club:

-- Recognition is conducted through Campus Life.
+- Recognition is conducted through the Student Development and Engagement office.

 - The recognition process must be renewed annually.
 This involves the submission of any and all documents necessary for the approval process to be considered.